glowkeeper/glowkeeper.github.io/src/content/writing/stories/change.md

 Harry opened it.

-Inside were several pages covered with official-looking figures, an itinerary for Raphael’s journey and a letter confirming an extremely important meeting one week later.
+Inside were several pages covered with official-looking figures, a detailed itinerary showing the route Raphael had taken home and a letter confirming an extremely important meeting one week later.
 Harry understood very little of the figures, but he understood the words *must be presented at the meeting* perfectly well.

 He looked at his porridge.